-Where children are being asked to learn online at home the DfE has provided advice to support schools and colleges do so safely: COVID-19 Safeguarding in Schools COVID-19 and remote education.
+Where children are being asked to learn online at home the DfE has provided Remote education good practice.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
 Staff with access to school devices are reminded about rules on the misuse of school technology - devices used at home should be used just like if they were in full view of a teacher or colleague.
 School staff will:

 - not use private accounts

 - log all contacts

 - log issues and concerns

-- considering pupils with SEND
+- consider pupils with SEND

-- avoiding private chats with pupils
+- avoid private chats with pupils